 Tokyo postponement has 'no impact' on Paris 2024 Olympics, says organiser

-PARIS, France (AFP) — The postponement of the Tokyo Olympics due to the coronavirus pandemic will have "no impact" on the Paris Games, which will go ahead as scheduled in "summer 2024", the head of the organising committee Tony Estanguet told AFP on Tuesday.
+Paris, France (AFP) — The postponement of the Tokyo Olympics due to the novel coronavirus disease (COVID-19) pandemic will have “no impact” on the Paris Games, which will go ahead as scheduled in “summer 2024”, the head of the organising committee Tony Estanguet told AFP yesterday.

-The 2020 Games were delayed until "no later than summer 2021" by the IOC and Japanese Prime Minister Sinzo Abe earlier on Tuesday, but Estanguet said the first postponement of an Olympics during peacetime would not affect the Paris edition, which will now be staged three years after the Tokyo event.
+The 2020 Games were delayed until “no later than summer 2021” by the International Olympic Committee and Japanese Prime Minister Sinzo Abe earlier yesterday, but Estanguet said the first postponement of an Olympics during peacetime would not affect the Paris edition, which will now be staged three years after the Tokyo event.

 “The 2024 Games will be held in the summer of 2024.
 There is no impact on the date,” said the three-time Olympic canoeing champion.

-The Olympics were due to be held from July 24-August 9 this year, but it was deemed too dangerous to hold it as planned due to the pandemic which has claimed the lives of almost 7,000 people worldwide.
+The Olympics were due to be held from July 24-August 9 this year, but it was deemed too dangerous to hold it as planned due to the pandemic which has claimed the lives of over 18,000 people worldwide.

 “It was the best decision for the athletes, for all the players in the Games,” added Estanguet.